 Director, Financial Policies and Procedures

 Prior to joining the Office of Financial Operations and Systems, Ms. Matthias served in various positions within the District of Columbia Government.
-In August 2005, Ms. Matthias was appointed the Chief Financial Officer for the DC Sports and Entertainment Commission (now a division of Events DC) providing oversight of the commission’s financial and accounting operations.
+In August 2005, she was appointed the chief financial officer for the DC Sports and Entertainment Commission (now a division of Events DC) providing oversight of the commission’s financial and accounting operations.

 Ms. Matthias joined the District government in May 1997 as acting director of revenue accounting within the Office of Tax and Revenue.
 In this position she planned and directed the data purification efforts for business tax receivables, which resulted in the external auditor’s acceptance of the receivables balance and contributed to the District successfully receiving an unqualified opinion for fiscal year 1997.

 Before joining the District of Columbia government, Ms. Matthias served as an auditor with the U.S. Government Accountability Office for approximately 10 years.
 At GAO, she managed various projects and audits that included reviews of District of Columbia issues and segments of Army and Navy financial audits.

 Ms. Matthias is a certified public accountant and a certified government financial manager.
 She holds a bachelor’s degree in accounting and an associate degree in computer science from the Point Park College, now Point Park University, in Pittsburgh, PA.